BioinfoEasy/MPGK/README.md

 MPGK is a tool that enables MR, PRS, GO and KEGG analysis.
 MPGK is built on R and some command line languages.
 You can run the MPGK programme from the command line.

 # Installation of the MPGK programme
 MPGK is currently available for Linux and Mac_OS, and you can download it from https://github.com/BioinfoEasy/MPGK .
+Take MPGK_Mac as an example, the folder contains Rcode, lib, PRSice_mac, plink, PRSice.R, and MPGK.sh.
+Among them, MPGK.sh is the main runtime program.

 #